FormularSumo/formularsumo.co.uk/living-pages/browser-tier-list/browser-tier-list.md

                 "Used to push a lot of other Google properties", "Poor privacy record and practices - business model is collecting and selling user data.
-See backtracking on phasing out 3p cookies recently.", "Moderate anti-competitive beheaviour, such as use self-preferencing from Google's websites (eg pre-installed Meet/Drive extensions), not providing WebAPKs for other Android browsers, forced/default-use in some Google native mobile apps", "Unlike most other browsers, does not support extensions on Android (presumably due to ad-blockers)", "Effective monopoly on ChromeOS at the moment", "UI is less customisable than most others" ]
+See backtracking on phasing out 3p cookies recently.", "Moderate anti-competitive beheaviour, such as use self-preferencing from Google's websites (eg pre-installed Meet/Drive extensions), not providing WebAPKs for other Android browsers, forced/default-use in some Google native mobile apps", "Unlike most major browsers, does not support extensions on Android (presumably due to ad-blockers)", "Effective monopoly on ChromeOS at the moment", "UI is less customisable than most others" ]